bileamScheuvens/HiddenCostReport/report/report.typ

 //   - better category mapping
 //

-*Acknowledgements*\
-The authors gratefully acknowledge the computing time granted by the KISSKI project.
-Some calculations for this research were conducted with computing resources under the project HiddenCostReport.

 = Introduction
 Neglecting costs which affect third parties in economic transactions leads to false equilibria in price finding.
-This not only reduces market efficiency but incentivizes unsustainable behavior and exaggerates wealth concentration, since society eseentially pays for subsidies of individual actors.
+This not only reduces market efficiency but incentivizes unsustainable practices, by effectively subsidizing behavior that has hard to assess consequences.

-To counteract this, one would have to consider (and assign costs to) all externalities relevant for the production of a good.
-This difficult and time consuming practice is called @TCA.
+To suppress this, one would have to consider (and assign costs to) all externalities relevant for the production of a good.
+Attempts at this difficult and time consuming practice are often called @TCA.

+To illustrate what this looks like in practice, we may examine an existing report on the true price of coffee beans.
+For the specific brand of beans, @truepricecoffee estimates the true cost at around $9.33€"/ kg"$ compared to the market price of $8€$.
+The breakdown of the additional cost into categories can be seen in @tca_coffee.
+In @sec_methodology we revisit this example with our proposed methodology.

+This work investigates whether it is possible to automate this process at scale by aggregating and processing public data to arrive at an approximation of the true cost.
+To this end we construct a temporal knowledge graph and categorize data sources into a predefined ontology.
+Each category is assigned a base unit and associated cost.
+Translating all metrics to costs yields a hidden cost per company, which, when put in relation to the revenue, allows for the very rough estimation of a true cost by product.
+We term this approach @ATCA and provide a proof-of-concept implementation to facilitate further research and promote adoption of similar frameworks.

+#figure(
+  box(
+    image("res/coffee_tca.png", width: 80%),
+    clip: true,
+    inset: (top: -2cm, bottom: -3.2cm),
+  ),
+  caption: [Example true cost calculation for coffee beans. #linebreak()
+    Data from @truepricecoffee.],
+) <tca_coffee>

 // - explain why economics fails
 // - explain rdf+sparql
 // - explain price gap

-= Related Work
+== Related Work
+Several works exist, which explore the concept of pricing displaced harm, yet to the best of our knowledge, none of them attempt automating this process end-to-end.

+The True Price Foundation @truepricefoundation standardized and open-sourced a method for calculating a true price, which has been applied to different products such as @truepriceapple, @truepricefood, @truepricejeans, @truepricecoffee.

+TEEBAgriFood @environmentTEEBAgriFoodEvaluationFramework2024 is part of the @TEEB intiative, which itself is part of the @UNEP.
+It currently spans 14 countries and prices natural factors that are usually ignored in an attempt to influence policy making.

-= Methodology
+= Methodology <sec_methodology>
+@tca_coffee presented the results of a proper true cost report by @truepricefoundation.
+Imagine how we might approach this same product without the ability to inspect the production chain or approach the company for additional information.
+Instead we rely on the incomplete data we have.
+For a given year we may know the revenue of _Bocca Coffee_ to be $\$ 6.9$ million.
+For illustrative reasons, imagine we also know the emissions to be $100$ tonnes of $C O_2$ equivalent, alongside a water consumption of $6000 m^3$ and electricity consumption $100 M w h$.
+We may then consult our table of costs per metric unit #footnote[for example obtained using the methodology of @truepricefoundation] to find the priced externalities from greenhouse gas emissions#footnote[sometimes abbreviated @SCC] at $312€$ / ton and water at $1.62€$ / $m^3$.
+For electricity we use the estimate by Sovacool2021 at $70€$ / $M w h$.
+// TODO fix citation
+The result of aggregating these externalities and breaking them down proportionally to a kilogram of beans can be seen in @tca_coffee_approx.

+#figure(
+  box(
+    image("res/coffee_approx.png", width: 80%),
+    clip: true,
+    inset: (top: -2.8cm, bottom: -2.8cm),
+  ),
+  caption: [Example @ATCA result for Bocca Coffee Beans (left) compared to real data (right). ], ) <tca_coffee_approx>

+The rest of this chapter explains the infrastructure needed to perform this approximation at scale.
 At the core of this work lies the @KG, which the platform surrounding it attempts to make easily more accessible.
-This section is therefore divided into graph construction (including maintenance) and graph utilization.
+This section is therefore divided into graph construction and graph utilization.

 == Graph Construction
 The data ingestion phase is designed to be flexible and extensible to serve different use cases.
 Inclusion of sources can be toggled in the interface.
 With the currently available sources graph construction and indexing is a matter of minutes on consumer hardware.
-This is subject to change with the inclusion of more or remote sources.
+This is subject to change with the inclusion of more or bottlenecked sources, such as those only available via @API.
 After adding the schema (see @appendix_schema), each source is parsed into triples and stored using the graph database oxigraph @pellissiertanonOxigraph2026.

 The availabe sources are described in the following.